saptarshibasu/kafka-study/README.md

 * Kafka is a **distributed, partitioned, replicated** commit log service
 * Data is organized among topics
 * Each topic is partitioned
+* Partitions server two purposes -
+  * Allow storing more records a single machine can hold
+  * Server as a unit of parallelism
 * Each partition can have multiple replicas
 * Each broker hosts hundreds or thousands of replicas belonging to different topics
 * Replication factor must be less than or equal to the number of brokers up and running
 * Kafka recommends using replication for durability and not set the disk flush parameters
+* Kafka's performance is effectively constant with respect to data size so storing data for a long time is not a problem
+* If all the consumer instances have the same consumer group, then the records will effectively be load balanced over the consumer instances
+* If all the consumer instances have different consumer groups, then each record will be broadcast to all the consumer processes
+* Kafka only provides a total order over records within a partition, not between different partitions in a topic
+* Each consumer instance in a consumer group is the exclusive consumer of a "fair share" of partitions at any point in time
 * As Kafka writes its data to local disk, the data may linger in the filesystem cache and may not make its way to the disk.
 Therefore Kafka relies solely on replication for reliability
+* All data is immediately written to a persistent log on the filesystem without necessarily flushing to disk.
+In effect this just means that it is transferred into the kernel's pagecache
+* Kafka performance
+  * Modern operating systems are designed to aggressively use the available memory as page cache
+  * Compact byte structure rather than Java objects reducing Java Object ovehead
+  * Not having an in-process cache for messages making more memory available for page cache & reducing garbage collection issues with increased in-heap data
+  * Simple reads and appends to file resulting in sequential disk access
+  * Transfer batches of messages over the network to amortize the network roundtrip, larger sequential disk access, contiguous memory blocks
+  * Zero-copy - `sendfile` system call of Linux to reduce byte copying and context switches
+  * Standardized binary format shared by producer, broker & consumer
+  * Compression of message batch saves network bandwidth and also gives good compression ration due to repitations within multiple messages of the same batch
+  * No intervening routing tier.
+Messages of a given partition are sent directly to the partiotion leader
+  * Consumers use "long poll" to avoid busy waiting and ensure larger transfer sizes
 * Two types of replicas
   * **Leader replica** -
     * Each partition has a leader replica